 CRAZY HORSE MEMORIAL

-Based on a mythic warrior, the Crazy Horse Memorial is the largest mountain carving.
+Sculpted to represent Crazy Horse, a famous Lakota warrior, the Crazy Horse Memorial is the largest mountain carving.
 It’s still in progress, but definitely a sight to see.
 It’s going to be incredible once it is all finished!

 ABUNDANCE OF WILDLIFE